 A detailed history, including current symptoms and the mechanism of injury, should be obtained.

-A hip pointer is usually caused by a direct blow or from a fall striking the iliac crest or greater trochanter.
+A hip pointer is usually caused by a direct blow or a fall striking the iliac crest or greater trochanter.
 Most commonly, patients present with varying degrees of ecchymoses or contusion around the area of impact.
 The patient will be tender directly over these areas, and often range of motion (ROM) about the hip is limited secondary to pain.
 The hip abductors are typically weak, while the motor strength of the hip flexor and extensors should be intact.
 Hip abductors and external rotators may exhibit limited strength secondary to pain.

-Radiographs are needed if a fracture or myositis ossificans is suspected.
+Radiographs are needed if a fracture or myositis ossificans are suspected.
 These injuries are an important consideration for high school and college athletes because the ischial tuberosity and anterior superior iliac spine may fuse as late as the third decade of life.
 Pediatric and adolescent athletes should be evaluated to rule out potential pelvic avulsion injuries, including:

 Iliac crest avulsion injuries